 Donner Memorial State Park

-While walking alone through the woods, a realization simmered in the solitude; all conceptions of truth and beauty, all intimations of the infinite are derived from harmonious and exquisite loneliness.
-During my walk, I saw the glimmering sunbeams through the trees and felt it is not just a sheer accumulation of miles but a celebration of the profound pleasures of living, of loving, of seeing and of feeling!While walking alone through the woods, a realization simmered in the solitude; all conceptions of truth and beauty, all intimations of the infinite are derived from harmonious and exquisite loneliness. #Travel #VisitCaliornia Click To Tweet
+While walking alone through the woods, a realization simmered in the solitude; all conceptions of truth and beauty, all intimations of the infinite, are derived from harmonious and exquisite loneliness.
+During my walk, I saw the glimmering sunbeams through the trees and felt it is not just a sheer accumulation of miles but a celebration of the profound pleasures of living, loving, seeing, and feeling!While walking alone through the woods, a realization simmered in the solitude; all conceptions of truth and beauty, all intimations of the infinite are derived from harmonious and exquisite loneliness. #Travel #VisitCaliornia Click To Tweet

 I came across a beautiful lakeside area and loved the beautiful turquoise water, albeit stepping into the lake in this part was not allowed due to strong undercurrents.
 We kept walking along the lake and finally reached a point where I saw people were swimming and reveling in the majesty of nature.
 We spent almost the whole day inside the park until pangs of hunger started bothering us!